Date of publication: May 2011

 Q: How does this relate to requirements for registration/accreditation?

 A: All allied mental health professionals providing services under the Better Access initiative need to maintain registration/accreditation with the relevant professional body.
 The completion of FPS CPD requirements is not a substitute for professional registration/accreditation.Top of page

 Q: What if I have difficulty accessing the training?

 A: It is recognised that rural and remote providers of FPS may have difficulties in accessing face to face CPD activities.
 Accredited CPD activities may include the use and development of online courses in order to reach people in remote locations and to link them with each other in support groups and peer consultation networks.

-The APS, in conjunction with AASW and Occupational Therapy Australia, will make available an online training module in CBT for all providers of FPS to meet this requirement.
-This online training will be available online from 18 May 2011.
+The APS, in conjunction with AASW and Occupational Therapy Australia, have made available an online training module in CBT for all providers of FPS to meet this requirement.
+This online training was available online from 18 May 2011.
 CBT training is one of the CPD activities that can be undertaken to enhance the skills required to deliver the FPS treatments as listed in the MBS.
-To access this, training providers of FPS will be able to enrol on-line via a designated link that will be prominent on APS, AASW and Occupational Therapy Australia websites, as referenced on this fact sheet.
+To access this, training providers of FPS are able to enrol on-line via a designated link that is prominent on APS, AASW and Occupational Therapy Australia websites, as referenced on this fact sheet.

-If you have any further queries regarding the implementation of CPD requirements for providers of FPS services, please email the Department of Health and Ageing at firstname.lastname@example.org.
+If you have any further queries regarding the implementation of CPD requirements for providers of FPS services, please email the Department of Health.

 Mental health programs: